 Unlike term life insurance, permanent life insurance isn’t just a death benefit.
 It’s also a sort of savings or investing vehicle.
 Because of this, permanent life insurance is both more expensive and more complicated.

-Permanent insurance comes with higher payouts for insurance companies and brokers, so consumers are sometimes pressured to buy this type of insurance.
+Permanent insurance comes with higher payouts for insurance companies and brokers.
+So insurance brokers often pressure consumers to buy this type of insurance.
 However, most third-party financial advisers often prefer term life insurance over permanent.

 Also, the higher cost of permanent life insurance means that people are more likely to stop making payments during tough financial times.
-The policy then lapses, and renewing or buying a new policy later will likely result in even higher premium costs.
+The policy then lapses.
+And if you need to renew or get a new policy later, you could face sky-high premiums.

 Still, there are times when permanent life insurance is a good bet.
 For example, most parents need life insurance only until their children are old enough to support themselves, making term insurance a good bet.
-But if your children will never be fully self-supporting, a permanent life insurance policy can give you peace of mind, knowing that you’ll be able to provide for your child indefinitely.
+But what if your child will never be fully self-supporting?
+In this case, a permanent life insurance policy could be a good idea.
+You’ll be able to provide for your child after your death, even if you become uninsurable.

 Types of Permanent Life Insurance